bbc/gel/src/components/promos.md

 If the metadata contains links, these will fall into focus order after the headline, as expected.

-## Reference implementation
+## Example implementation

 ::: alert Important
-Reference implementations are intended to demonstrate **what needs to be achieved**, but not necessarily how to achieve it.
-That would depend on the technology stack you are working with.
-The HTML semantics, layout, and behaviour of your implementation must conform to the reference implementation.
-Your JS framework, CSS methodology, and—most likely—content will differ.
+Example implementations are intended to demonstrate **what needs to be achieved** but not how to achieve it.
+To meet our recommendations your HTML semantics, layout and behaviour must conform to the example implementation.
+Your server-side and front-end frameworks will likely differ.
 :::

 <include src="components/demos/promos.html">